Obama warns it soon may be too late to save the economy.

 Somebody is attempting to distract your host, but it shall not fly.

-How do you learn what you learned?
+How did you learn what you learned?

 Well, family, obviously.

-But man, there's so much brilliant conservative thought out there, and a lot of people have heard about it, a lot of people haven't, a lot of people don't have access to it.
+But man, there's so much brilliant conservative thought out there, and a lot of people have heard about it.

 These are people working, they're think tank specialists, scholars, scientists, economists, demographers.